The Benjamin Nye Homestead

 Admission & Hours

-Your admission is good for access to all museum exhibits, including the mill museum, special exhibits, and the 1678 Nye House.
+Admission includes access to all museum exhibits.
 Access to the grounds is free of charge year-round.
-Donations are always welcome.

 Kids, Members, Military FREE